Have you ever felt like the journey of healing from losing something – or someone – dear to you was NOT what you hoped for?

 But God…gave me a gift – a beautiful gift.

 The morning of Kyle’s service, I had a dream.
 Kyle was wearing blue jeans, his Scooby Doo t-shirt, a blazer and was dancing–getting way down low.
-Two hockey sticks were crossed behind him…and JESUS was way down low, dancing in a mirror image JUST LIKE Kyle was!
+Two hockey sticks were crossed behind him…and JESUS was way down low, dancing in a mirror image just like Kyle!
 Jesus turned with His arm outstretched, pointed to me and said, “This is to bring you joy.
 I taught him how.
 I taught him how to dance.”

-So where was Kyle?
+So where is Kyle?
 Dancing with Jesus!
 Awesome, thank you, Father.
 What an exquisite gift from You.

 Can you imaging my surprise…and delight…when just to the right of center I saw a photo…

 There was Kyle in a picture wearing blue jeans, his Scooby Doo t-shirt, a blazer and was dancing–getting way down low.
 One hockey stick was behind him…No mirror image.
 Just him.
 Dressed just like the dream.
-A day or two LATER.
+Three days LATER.

 On March 31, 2015, Dance With Jesus: From Grief to Grace released into the book stores and reached #1 Hot New Release on Amazon – that day!

-In December, 2016, Dance With Jesus: From Grief to Grace received two – yes two! – Reader’s Choice Awards from the 2016 Christian Literary Awards.
+In December, 2016, Dance With Jesus: From Grief to Grace received two Reader’s Choice Awards from the 2016 Christian Literary Awards.

-Want to preview or get the book?
-Here’s a link – bit.ly/DanceWithJesus
+Want to preview or get Susan’s books?
+Here’s the link

 MY PROFESSIONAL LIFE

-Though I am a Medical Technologist with an MBA who spent over 22 years with Johnson & Johnson, I was able to retire at 55, a full 10 years early as a result of my husband’s AdvoCare business.
-He lost 123 pounds and gained lean muscle, I lost 5 sizes and we both gained the energy we had 15-20 years earlier.
+Though I am a Medical Technologist with an MBA who spent over 22 years with Johnson & Johnson, I was able to retire at 55, a full 10 years early as a result of my network marketing business.
+My husband Holt lost 123 pounds and gained lean muscle, I lost 5 sizes and we both gained the energy we had 15-20 years earlier.
 Other people wanted similar results, which allowed us to share products with them, earn income and pay off 6 digits of debt in 3 short years.
-If you would like to see his story, check out www.Fit4Champs.com.
 What else did we gain?
-FREEDOM!
+Freedom!

-I HAD to create time for the people who mattered MOST to me!
+I had to create time for the people who mattered most to me.
 I believe God gave me this gift of time to do what He wants me to do.
 Make His name known.
 Hold the hand of others as they walk a path of healing towards hope.
-Help others be transformed from grief to grace.
+Help others be transformed as they embrace change.

 In 2014, I was ordained as a Sr. Chaplain with the International Fellowship of Chaplains, Inc. (IFOC) and certified by the International Critical Incident Stress Foundation in Critical Incidence for Stress Management (CISM) in Individual Grief, Group Grief and Grief Following Trauma.